 Hello, this is Saita from LEOMO.
+Continuing from our previous post in our Time Trial Series we would like to discuss another topic.
 Now that two months have passed since the National Cycling Championships, I would like to analyze the relationship between power and time from the perspective of MPIs during another time trial race that was held in Japan.

 The race consisted of three, 5km loops (totaling 15k) on a flat course.This non-technical course made it possible to continuously pedal throughout the entire race.